Asymmetric rotations and dimerization driven by normal to modulated phase transition in 4-biphenylcarboxy coupled L-phenylalaninate: Experimental

+The crystal structure of the room temperature phase (phase I hereon) was redetermined at $T$ = 160 K using \textsc{Superflip} \cite{palatinus_l_2007} and refined using \textsc{Jana2006} \cite{petricek_v_2014} and \textsc{Jana2020} \cite{petricek_v_2022}.
+Atoms were renamed with suffixes `a' and `b' for the two independent molecules `A' and `B' [Fig.~\ref{l:biphome_160_labels_packing}(a)].
+Anisotropic atomic displacement parameters (ADPs) of all non-hydrogens atoms were refined.
+Hydrogen atoms (H) were added to carbon and nitrogen atoms using riding model in ideal chemical geometry with constraints for isotropic ADPs [$U_{iso}$(H) = 1.2$U_{eq}$(N), $U_{iso}$(H) = 1.2$U_{eq}$(C$_{\mathrm{aromatic}}$) and $U_{iso}$(H) = 1.5$U_{eq}$(C$_{sp3}$)].
+Since ${\beta}$ is close to 90 deg, the integrated data was tested for twinning employing twofold rotation parallel $\mathbf{a}$ as twin law.
+This twin law is a true symmetry element in case of a hypothetical orthorhombic lattice with point group symmetry $222$ \cite{petricek_v_2016,Nespolo_M_2019}.
+The fit of the structure model improved (compare $R_{F}^{obs}$ = 0.0463 to 0.0408) and volume of the second component refined to $\sim$ 2\% (Table S2 in supporting information).
+Finally, positions of the H atoms of NH groups and parameter corresponding to isotropic extinction correction was refined that further improved $R_{F}^{obs}$ values (= 0.0393, Table S2 in supporting information).
+The crystal structure reproduced the values for intramolecular rotations reported those for the structure at $T$ = 200 K [$\varphi_{\mathrm{chiral}}$ = $\varphi_{1}$ (hereon) and $\psi$ in Fig.~\ref{l:biphome_160_labels_packing}(a)].
+In addition, we also observe that the coplanar biphenyl rings are significantly rotated with respect to the amide groups [at $T$ = 200 K: $\varphi_{2}$ = 32.8 deg and 31.2 deg \cite{sasmal_2019_2}, at $T$ = 160 K in Fig.~\ref{l:biphome_160_labels_packing}(a)] which also remains invariant as function of temperature.
 The modulated structure of phase II at $T$ = 100 K was refined using \textsc{Jana2006} and \textsc{Jana2020}.
 Fractional co-ordinates of all non-hydrogen atoms from the crystal structure at $T$ = 160 K were used as starting model and the average structure was refined against main reflections.
 In successive steps, an incommensurate (IC) model described by one harmonic wave for displacive modulation describing the atomic modulation functions (AMFs) and basic parameters for anisotropic ADPs for all atoms was refined against main and satellite reflections that resulted in good fit to the diffraction pattern ($R_{F}^{obs}$ = 0.0425).
 However, ADPs of four non-hydrogen atoms were found to be non-positive definite.
 Since the components of $\mathbf{q}$, ${\sigma}_{1}$ and ${\sigma}_{3}$ are rational, three commensurately modulated structures were pursued by fixing the initial phase of the modulation to values, $t_{0}$ = $0$, $\frac{1}{4}$ and $\frac{1}{8}$ respectively.
 While the former two $t_{0}$ values describe monoclinic $B2_{1}$ space group symmetry for the equivalent 3D $2a\times{b}\times2c$ superstructure, the third corresponds to triclinic $B1$ symmetry.
 The commensurately modulated structure (C) model corresponding to $t_{0}$ = $\frac{1}{4}$ resulted in the best fit to the diffraction data ($R_{F}^{obs}$ = 0.0426) including ADPs of all atoms positive definite.
-As the atomic modulation functions (AMFs) have sinusoidal character, the residual values are similar to the IC model (Fig.~\ref{l:biphome_C23_fourier}, Fig. S2-S4 and Table S2 in \cite{dey_supp_mat}) However, the C model at $t_{0}$ = $\frac{1}{4}$ is described with either cosine or sine waves for the AMFs (equal to number of refinable fractional coordinates in the equivalent superstructure) reducing significantly the number of refinable parameters as compared to the IC model (compare $N_{\mathrm{C}}$ = 649 to $N_{\mathrm{IC}}$ = 811, further tests in \cite{dey_supp_mat}).
-The final C model was further improved by refining the parameter corresponding to isotropic extinction correction and AMFs and positions of hydrogen atoms of NH groups ($R_{F}^{obs}$ = 0.0419, Table S2 in \cite{dey_supp_mat}).
+As the atomic modulation functions (AMFs) have sinusoidal character, the residual values are similar to the IC model (Fig.~\ref{l:biphome_C23_fourier}, Fig. S2-S4 and Table S2 in supporting information) However, the C model at $t_{0}$ = $\frac{1}{4}$ is described with either cosine or sine waves for the AMFs (equal to number of refinable fractional coordinates in the equivalent superstructure) reducing significantly the number of refinable parameters as compared to the IC model (compare $N_{\mathrm{C}}$ = 649 to $N_{\mathrm{IC}}$ = 811, further tests in supporting information).
+The final C model was further improved by refining the parameter corresponding to isotropic extinction correction and AMFs and positions of hydrogen atoms of NH groups ($R_{F}^{obs}$ = 0.0419, Table S2 in supporting information).